chrisrowe/formation/README.md

 - Open Chrome and sign in to chrisrowenet
 - Wait a few minutes for it to sync all settings and extensions etc.

-## System Zoom
+## System Prefs
+- Keyboard
+    - Shortcuts > Spotlight: Disable "Show Spotlight search"
+- Accessibility
     - Use keyboard shortcuts
     - Use scroll gesture ctrl
     - Disable smooth images
+- Dock
+    - Disable “Show recent applications in Dock” in System Preferences
+- Internet Accounts
+    - enable relevant services, iCloud keychain should bring them over

 ## Messages
 - Check signed in and enable Messages in iCloud

-## Dock
-- Drag and add “Downloads” to right hand side of Dock
-- Disable “Show recent applications in Dock” in System Preferences

 ## Spectacle
 - Run spectacle and disable everything except left/right half, change fullscreen to alt+cmd+up
 - Enable “Launch at login”, change to run as a background app in the footer settings

-## Internet accounts
-- Open “Internet accounts” pref pane and enable relevant services, iCloud keychain should bring them over

 ## Mail
-- Enable contact images in Mail app
+- In prefs, under viewing, enable contact images in Mail app
 - Show most recent messages at the top of conversations

 ## SSH